mstksg/inCode/copy/entries/singletons-1.md

 `SingKind` instance for `DoorState` links the type `DoorState` to the kind `DoorState`.

+The library also defines a neat type synonym, `type SDoorState = Sing`, so you can do `SDoorState 'Opened` instead of `Sing 'Opened`, if you wish!

 There are definitely more useful utility functions, but we will investigate these later on in the series!
 For now, you can look at the [documentation][] for the library to see more interesting utility functions!